ARM-software/abi-aa/aaelf32/aaelf32.rst

 can be relocated dynamically, and it is compact and rigid.
-Therefore, its PLT entries can use the simple, absolute code sketched in `DLL-like, multiple virtual address space, PLT linkage`_ or the more complex, pc-relative, versions sketched in `SVr4 DSO-like PLT linkage`_, as the tool chain chooses.
+Therefore, its PLT entries can use the simple, absolute code sketched in `DLL-like, multiple virtual address space, PLT linkage`_ or the more complex, pc-relative, versions sketched in `SVr4 DSO-like PLT linkage`_, as the toolchain chooses.

 In both cases, ip must address the corresponding PLTGOT slot at the point where the PLT calls through it.